getodk/docs/form-design-intro.rst

 Because of the complexity of the XForms format, we do not recommend "hand-coding" XForms.
 The recommended process is:

-- Begin with one of the :ref:`compliant-build-tools`.
+1. Begin with one of the :ref:`compliant-build-tools`.
-- :ref:`Edit the XML only if neccessary <>`.
+2. Edit the XML only if neccessary.

+   - Before editing an XForm directly, you need to be familiar with the `ODK XForm specification <https://github.com/opendatakit/xforms-spec>`_.

-- Use :doc:`validate` to check that form is well-formed and fully compliant.
+3. Use :doc:`validate` to check that the edited XForm is well-formed and fully compliant.

 .. _compliant-build-tools: